 Engineering Computer Applications and Design provides the student with basic skills in the use of Computer Aided Drafting (CAD), word-processing, spreadsheets, and computer math software.
 This course focuses on solving engineering problems through teamwork approaches.
 Students will learn to conceptualize problems, develop solutions, and present reports.

-Prerequisites: MTH 140 or higher with a grade of "C" or better and Reading Proficiency.
+Prerequisites: MTH 140 (or MTH 140S) or higher with a grade of "C" or better and Reading Proficiency